IvoryScript user guide

 • Value namespace

-4.1 Naming conventions
+4.1 Naming convention

 In IvoryScript, Type, Class, and Module names must begin with a capital letter.
 In contrast, names in the Value namespace can begin with either an uppercase or lowercase letter.